-The Maryland Board of Public Accountancy grants CPA licenses to candidates who have earned a bachelor’s degree from a program consisting of 150 semester hours of credit, with hours distributed among accounting, auditing, business and ethics courses as determined by the Board.
-Because traditional bachelor’s degree programs consist of just 120 semester hours of college credit, a master’s in accounting serves as the most common way to earn the 30 additional credit hours in advanced coursework required for CPA licensure in Maryland.
-CPAs work for top accounting firms with offices in the greater DC metro area, including “Big Four” international assurance and business consultation firms PricewaterhouseCoopers, located in McLean, Virginia; as well as KPMG, Deloitte and Ernst & Young, all with offices in Washington.
-The biggest accounting firms with Maryland addresses are found in Bethesda, Rockville and Greenbelt.
-Among these are Reznick Fedder and Silverman, RSM Mcgladrey, Clifton Gunderson and American Express Tax and Business Services.
-Combined, these major firms employ thousands of CPAs in Maryland and the DC metro area.
+The Maryland Board of Public Accountancy grants CPA licenses to candidates who have earned a bachelor’s degree from a program consisting of 150 semester hours of credit, with hours distributed among accounting, auditing, business, and ethics courses as determined by the Board.
+Because traditional bachelor’s degree programs consist of just 120 semester hours of college credit, a master’s in accounting serves as the most effective way to earn the 30 additional credit hours in advanced coursework required for CPA licensure in Maryland.

-Individuals interested in becoming management accountants, internal auditors, financial controllers, cost or capital accountants will find their services indispensible to any business organization.
+Individuals interested in becoming management accountants, internal auditors, financial controllers, or cost and capital accountants will find their services indispensable to any business organization.
 The biggest employers of corporate accountants in Maryland continue to be aerospace engineering and defense contractor Lockheed Martin Corporation and Fortune 500 companies like Constellation Energy in Baltimore and Marriott International in Bethesda.

 Salary and Employment Facts About Accountancy in Maryland

-Maryland, particularly the section of the state centered on Baltimore, the axis of the Washington/Philadelphia corridor, is ideally positioned for all sorts of commerce, and that, in turn, requires all kinds of accounting professionals in every area of expertise.
-The D.C. and Philadelphia metro areas both rank in the Bureau of Labor Statistic’s top ten areas nationwide with the highest employment levels for accountants in 2018.
+Maryland, particularly the section of the state centered on Baltimore, the axis of the Washington/Philadelphia corridor, is ideally positioned for all sorts of commerce which, in turn, requires all kinds of accounting professionals in every area of expertise.

 Salaries for Accountants in Maryland Working in Different Specialized Roles

-Salaries for corporate staff accountants in the financial services industry come in strong, even for those with as little as a year of experience, while those at the manager level can earn upwards of $150,000.
+Salaries for corporate staff accountants in the financial services industry come in strong, even for those who are fairly new to the profession.
+For example, the BLS reports that those with little experience (25th percentile) earned about $36,510 as of May 2020, while those at the median level earned $45,830.

-With a specialization that’s focused on assuring internal controls are established and enforced, it’s no wonder that controllers in Baltimore enjoy a midpoint salary that’s well into the six figures – $121,798.
-Baltimore-based controllers in the 25th percentile command $94,760, while those in the top five percent are offered starting salaries of $213,982.
+With a specialization that’s focused on assuring internal controls are established and enforced, it’s no wonder that controllers and other financial managers in Maryland enjoy a median salary that’s well into the six figures: $137,490.
+Those in the 75th percentile earn about $172,690, while those in the top 10% earn more than $208,000.

 Public accounting is a varied and complex animal, requiring professionals ranging from tax experts to external auditing and assurance specialists.
-At the highest level, which usually carries a senior manager or director title and requires a CPA license, the top five percent in audit and assurance in Baltimore earn $135,188, while the top five percent in tax services earn a similar salary of $138,020.
-Salaries at lower levels of experience are still impressive:
+At the highest level, these pros carry a senior manager or director title and the prestigious CPA designation.
+As of May 2020, these professionals earned about $129,940, which represents the 90th percentile among all accountants and auditors in the state.

 Accountants in Executive Roles

-The top earners in accounting are naturally those who have long since left the accounting department and now hold executive titles in corporate leadership.
-At the top of the pyramid are chief financial officers with salaries that range from $124,888-$512,168.
-The midpoint starting salary for these executives in Baltimore is a truly impressive at $202,652.
+The top earners in accounting are naturally those who have long since left the accounting department and now hold executive titles in corporate leadership like Chief Financial Officer.

 Salaries for Accountants and Auditors in Maryland’s Urban and Rural Areas